 Permanent supportive home units leading to stability, inclusion, and recovery.

 Serious mental illness is at the root of homelessness for many.
-Because homelessness is a significant impediment to recovery, Step Up on Second assists individuals in moving from the street into permanent supportive SRO home units: Step Up on Second, Step Up on Fifth, and Daniel’s Village, and most recently Step Up on Vine.
+Because homelessness is a significant impediment to recovery, Step Up on Second assists individuals in moving from the street into permanent supportive SRO home units:

 Step Up is a “housing first” provider.